luismiguelcasadodiaz/inception/learnings/PHP_FPM_learnings.md

 ```conf
 listen = 0.0.0.0:9000
 ```
-Instead of 192.168.1.3, that is Fix IP assigned by docker-compose i configured to listen at 0.0.0.0 for compatibility with healthcheck
+Instead of 192.168.1.3, which is the fixed IP assigned by Docker Compose, I configured it to listen at 0.0.0.0 for compatibility with healthcheck

-listen.allowed_clients =: Tells you if there are IP restrictions on who can connect.
+listen.allowed_clients =: Indicates whether there are IP-based restrictions on incoming connections.

 ``` conf
 listen.allowed_clients = 127.0.0.1,192.168.1.4
 ```
 Added ip `127.0.0.1` for healthchecking.
 ###### ATTENTION HERE.
-No whitespaces after comma allowed in this directive.
+No whitespaces after the comma allowed in this directive.

 user = / group =: Tells you the system user/group PHP-FPM runs as, which needs permissions to read PHP files.